-An info sec junkie's path to a pentesting career, currently working towards his OSCP certification.
-As of now, I’m a blue teamer but being a pentester is my ultimate goal.
+An info sec junkie's professional path, currently working towards his OSCP certification.
+I recently realized my dream, as I've become a professional pentester.
 I love hacking and coding and I hope I can give my little knowledge back to the community and help make information systems more secure.
 This blog focuses on information security and white hat hacking, i.e. hacking based on the client's authorization.
 Hacking must be done responsibly: don't ruin people's lives and businesses.

 a) sysinfo: Returns information on the target system, as shown below.

 b) getuid: Returns the ID of the user we could hack in as.